Lyme Disease Testing

 Biobest offer Lyme Disease testing on ticks, which can determine whether or not a tick carries the causative agent for Lyme disease in humans.

-Lyme disease is tramsitted by bites from infected ticks In the UK, bites are most commonly aquired when walking in woodland and heathland areas, with ticks most prevalent in Southern England and Highland Scotland
+Lyme disease is tramsitted by bites from infected ticks.
+In the UK, bites are most commonly aquired when walking in woodland and heathland areas, with ticks most prevalent in Southern England and Highland Scotland

-• Heart palpitations
+- Heart palpitations

-• Facial palsy
+- Facial palsy

-• Severe joint pain
+- Severe joint pain

-• Short term memory loss
+- Short term memory loss

-What should you use
+What should you use to remove a tick?

 Ticks should be removed using a specialist tick removing tool or fine tip tweezers.
-Do not use blunt tip tweezer as these are prone to squeeze the body of the tick.
+Do not use blunt tip tweezers as these are prone to squeeze the body of the tick.
 The tick should be pulled out steadily and evenly.
 Do not twist the tweezers when removing the tick.

 How to store